ezrichards/social-media-clone/README.md

 `04-frontend` - Setting up the frontend (Bootstrap, user profiles, displaying MongoDB data)

 `05-final` - Wrap Up (anything remaining: security, frontend tweaks, other small things)

+# Running the application

+Once you switch a branch, make sure to `npm install` all of the requirements.

+Make sure a `mongod` instance is running, then run `node index.js`.
+You're all set!